The following words, when used in this Chapter, shall have the meanings set out herein:

 Permits.
-The Director of Community Development is authorized to administer chicken permits, and to adopt and promulgate rules and regulations to interpret and implement the provisions of this Section to secure the intent thereof and to promote the public health, safety and general welfare.
-An application for a chicken permit shall be submitted to the Director of Community Development, accompanied by a non-refundable application fee in the amount of fifty dollars ($50.00) payable to the City.
+The Director of Planning and Development is authorized to administer chicken permits, and to adopt and promulgate rules and regulations to interpret and implement the provisions of this Section to secure the intent thereof and to promote the public health, safety and general welfare.
+An application for a chicken permit shall be submitted to the Director of Planning and Development, accompanied by a non-refundable application fee in the amount of twenty-five dollars ($25.00) payable to the City.
 No permit shall be issued for more than seven (7) hen chickens on any platted lot or group of contiguous lots, parcels, or tracts of land, and no permit shall be issued for a rooster.
-A permit shall expire one (1) year after issuance.
-No more than five (5) permits shall be in effect in the City at any one time.
-No new permit shall be issued during a one (1) year period, which shall commence upon the passage of the ordinance codified in this Chapter.
+No permit shall be issued for a two-family use or multiple-family use property.
+A permit shall expire two (2) years after issuance.
+The permit may be renewed at the time of the biennial inspection pursuant to Subsection (E).

 Confinement.
-A chicken shall at all times be safely and securely confined in a coop or other enclosure at least sixteen (16) but not more than thirty-two (32) square feet.
-The coop or other enclosure shall provide sufficient rain shelter and at least two (2) linear feet of roosting space per chicken, and shall be located in the rear yard and at least ten (10) feet from the property line.
+A chicken shall at all times be safely and securely confined in a coop or other enclosure.
+One (1) chicken is permitted for every four (4) square feet of indoor enclosure space and every ten (10) square feet of outdoor enclosure area provided to the chicken, to a maximum of seven (7) chickens.
+All coops or enclosures shall not be closer than one and five-tenths (1.5) feet to any property line except when there is a solid-surface fence sufficient to prevent the chicken or any part thereof or any waste produced by such chicken from passing through to the adjacent property, in which case all coops and cages shall not be closer than ten (10) feet to all residential dwellings on adjacent parcels.
 A diagram that indicates the location of the coop or other enclosure, its size and distance from the property lines and other structures on the property shall be included with the chicken permit application.
 The coop or other enclosure shall be maintained in good repair, free of noxious odors, and in a clean and sanitary condition.

 Nuisances.
 No chicken shall be allowed to create a nuisance, or disturb neighboring residents due to noise, odor, damage or injury.

 Inspections.
-The Director of Community Development or his/her designee shall inspect at least once every three (3) months the premises where any chicken is kept to determine whether there is compliance with this Section.
-There shall be a twenty-five dollar ($25.00) fee per inspection, which the chicken permit holder shall pay to the City.
+The Director of Planning and Development or his/her designee shall inspect at least once every two (2) years the premises where any chicken is kept to determine whether there is compliance with this Section.
+There shall be a twenty-five-dollar fee per inspection, which the chicken permit holder shall pay to the City.

 Responsibility.
 The owner and occupant of premises where a chicken is kept, maintained or allowed to remain, and any holder of a permit for the chicken, shall be responsible for any violations of this Section.